 - Write your vision words or cute sayings with chalk and then draw an arrow to the frame.

 Do you have any other suggestions for those that are wondering what to do with an old chalkboard?
+You might want to make this Christmas chalkboard.

 Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
 She owns 5 blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email firstname.lastname@example.org to chat.